jianrontan/rizzly/README.md

 # Rizzly
-#### We are 2 21 year olds awaiting university matriculation and this is our first dating app project
+#### We are 2 21 year olds based in Singapore awaiting university matriculation and this is our first dating app project
 ## Features:
 - Framework: React Native
 -  State Container: Redux